 Comprehensive Diagnostic Evaluation Tools

-Depending on the exact questions you want answered, your diagnostic evaluation will include a variety of standardized and normed assessment tools such as questionnaires and psychological tests.
+Depending on the exact questions you want answered, your comprehensive diagnostic evaluation will include a variety of standardized and normed assessment tools such as questionnaires and psychological tests.
 We then pair those tools with all the information we gathered in your interview and observations we made about possible symptoms.
 This process is highly scientific.
 These tests have been used on thousands of people with and without certain diagnoses, so your results can be objectively assessed and compared.

 Data Analysis and Formulating a Diagnosis